 Our family law firm is here to help you with issues of contempt of court.

 In terms of family law, contempt of court usually involves a parent or spouse disobeying a court order regarding child support payments or child custody and visitation arrangements.
-This is known as civil contempt of court, an act that unfortunately our firm has much experience with.
+This is known as civil contempt of court, an act that unfortunately, our firm has much experience with.

 When a St. Louis court makes final custody and child support agreements, it is expected that both parties will follow the terms.
 Especially considering that a parenting plan that was drawn up by both parties is the basis of the agreement.
 If one parent violates the terms laid out in the agreement, he or she can be subject to punishment by the court.
-This could include, but is not limited to, fines and jail time.
+This could include but is not limited to, fines and jail time.

 Violation of custody and support agreements is taken very seriously by the state of Missouri.
-These were made in the best interest of a child whose rights to a healthy relationship with both parents has been put in jeopardy.
+These were made in the best interest of a child whose rights to a healthy relationship with both parents have been put in jeopardy.
 When a parent is having a difficult time getting the other parent to obey these terms, our firm will do it’s best to help rectify the situation with as little disruption to the child’s life as possible.
 Our goal is not to put disobeying parents behind bars, but to get them to act responsibly and in the best interest of their children.